Air Quality Index (AQI) Calculator

 Understand the 'Safe Hours' Guidance

 The 'Safe Outdoor Activity' hours are estimates based on general health guidelines.
+For an AQI of 100, 12 hours of outdoor activity is generally considered safe.
 If you have underlying health conditions, consult your doctor for personalized advice, as your tolerance for air pollution may be lower than average.

 Understanding Your Local Air Quality: Calculating AQI from PM2.5